 As a small-business owner, you know that establishing your brand online is crucial for success.
 However, with such a saturated market, it can be difficult to figure out how to rise above the digital noise and make your company truly stand out to customers.

 Thatâ€™s where Twitter comes in.
 It doesnâ€™t matter whether Twitter is already a part of your social marketing strategy or youâ€™re just signing up now.
-These five tips can help you use Twitter to better market your small business.
+These five tips can help you use Twitter to better market your small business and get Twitter followers.

 Optimize Your Bio